Failure to Launch? Questions to Ask Yourself if Your New Membership Flops

 So what should you do if your new membership fails?

-Get to the core of why your launch flopped.
+Get to the core of why your membership launch flopped.

 All the effort goes in before we’ve made a single penny and you’re risking everything on it being a successful launch.

-If the launch doesn’t go as planned, it throws you off and naturally, you panic.
+If your membership launch doesn’t go as planned, it throws you off and naturally, you panic.

 Don’t panic.
 Don’t make rash decisions.
 Take a step back and ask yourself some hard questions.